-Injection specific dosage and administration recommendations should be followed.
-In treating adult patients, including when combining indications, the maximum cumulative dose in a 3 month interval should generally not exceed 7 U/kg or 400 Units, whichever is lower.
-In treating pediatric patients, the maximum cumulative dose in a 3 month interval should generally not exceed 6 Units/kg or 200 Units, whichever is lower.
+Injection specific dosage and administration recommendations should be followed for each indication.
+When combining indications, the maximum cumulative dose in a 3-month interval should generally not exceed 7 U/kg or 400 Units, whichever is lower, in adults, and 10 Units/kg or 340 Units, whichever is lower, in pediatric patients.

-The primary release procedure for $BOTOX^{\&}$ uses a cell-based potency assay to determine the potency relative to a reference standard.
-The assay is specific to Allergan's product $BOTOX^{\&}$.
-One Allergan Unit (U) of $BOTOX^{\&}$ corresponds to the calculated median intraperitoneal lethal dose (LD{50}) in mice.
-Due to specific details of this assay such as the vehicle, dilution scheme and laboratory protocols, Units of biological activity of $BOTOX^{\&}$ cannot be compared to nor converted into Units of any other botulinum toxin or any toxin assessed with any other specific assay method.
-The specific activity of $BOTOX^{\&}$ is approximately 20 Units/nanogram of neurotoxin protein complex.
+The primary release procedure for BOTOX uses a cell-based potency assay to determine the potency relative to a reference standard.
+The assay is specific to Allergan's product BOTOX.
+One Allergan Unit (U) of BOTOX corresponds to the calculated median intraperitoneal lethal dose (LD{50}) in mice.
+Due to specific details of this assay such as the vehicle, dilution scheme and laboratory protocols, Units of biological activity of BOTOX cannot be compared to nor converted into Units of any other botulinum toxin or any toxin assessed with any other specific assay method.
+The specific activity of BOTOX is approximately 20 Units/nanogram of neurotoxin protein complex.